sgreben/jira-project-export/README.md

 # jira-project-export

 A little shell script to extract issues and metadata for a JIRA project as JSON.
+If you just want to copy&paste the API call, look [here](https://github.com/sgreben/jira-project-export/blob/master/export.sh#L112) (everything else is parsing CLI args)

 ## Prerequisites